Is It Better to Watch TV Shows Week to Week or Binge?

 Binge Watching Works Better for Viewers with Irregular Schedules

-Limited series were practically designed for binge consumption.
+Limited series were built for binge consumption.
 A six-episode mystery, a four-part true crime story, or an anthology season with a clear beginning, middle, and end works best when watched as a complete unit.
 Spreading it across six weeks can make the pacing feel slow in ways the creators never intended.

 The format of the show is often a better guide than personal preference alone.